 Miami at 80: The 20-Point Gap Between ADVANCED and Full Readiness

-Miami scores 80 on the AirIndex Readiness Score — the highest outside of Los Angeles and Dallas.
+Miami scores 80 on the AirIndex Readiness Score, placing it in the ADVANCED tier alongside Orlando and behind only Los Angeles and Dallas at 95.
 It has enacted state legislation, two committed operators, an operational vertiport, and friendly regulatory posture.
 The 20 points it doesn't have tell a more interesting story than the 80 it does.

 The Score

-Miami sits at 80 on the AirIndex Readiness Score — ADVANCED tier, and one of only three markets in the United States to reach it.
+Miami sits at 80 on the AirIndex Readiness Score — ADVANCED tier, one of five US markets to reach it, and the highest-scoring Florida market alongside Orlando.
 That score reflects a regulatory and operator stack that most markets are still trying to assemble: Florida's Advanced Air Mobility Act is enacted law, not a pending bill.
 Joby Aviation is operating helicopter air taxi routes out of the Blade Lounge at Opa-Locka Executive Airport, acquired in its August 2025 Blade acquisition.
 Archer Aviation has publicly committed to a MIA–Fort Lauderdale corridor in partnership with United Airlines.
 The Miami-Dade TPO published a UAM Policy Framework and Strategic Roadmap in November 2023, and the county rezoned Watson Island for heliport and vertiport use.

 Six of seven scoring factors deliver points.
 State legislation: 20/20.
 Active operators: 15/15.
 Approved vertiport: 15/15.
 Vertiport zoning: 15/15.
 Regulatory posture: 10/10.
 Weather infrastructure: 5/10.
 The chart tells the story of a market where almost everything is in place.